conserelena/NCC_plankton_hypoxia/code/README_scripts.md

 #### Figure generating scripts
 `transect_maps.R` generates bathymetric plots with the transect locations in it.
+The final figure is placed in the `tmp` folder.

+#### Data exploration
+`data_exploration.R` has a few data exploratory and figure generating scripts.
+For example, determining the percent occurance for each class, and plotting the distributions of bin abundance.
+Outputs of this script is in the `./tmp/data_exploration` subdirectory.